Senate Resolution No. 4

 member of a committee shall serve in such capacity longer than eight

-tees, except the Ethics and Internal Governance Committee, and unless
+committees, except the Ethics and Internal Governance Committee, and

-otherwise provided by the act or resolution creating them, shall be
+unless otherwise provided by the act or resolution creating them, shall

 Conference members in the same proportion as the number of Majority